project-allocator/project-allocator/README.md

 This should create a fork of each of thh original repositories under your GitHub account/organisation.
 You can check this by visiting your GitHub account/organisation and clicking **Repositories**.

+Finally, you need to enable GitHub workflows for each of the forked repositories:

+1. Click **Actions** at the top
+2. Click **I understand my workflows, go ahead and enable them**

 ### Using the Setup Script

 First create a new directory for the Project Allocator: